Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Addressing Overestimation Bias

 The role of the minimization is to consistently produce overly pessimistic estimates of the target action-values, preventing positive bias accumulation.
 This approach is an empirically effective strategy for different benchmark tasks and has become standard practice.

-\subsection{The uncertainty regularizer}
+\subsection{The Uncertainty Regularizer}

 In this work, we take a more general approach for computing the target action-values.
-Particularly, we estimate the bias in the critic's action-value predictions for on-policy actions with a parameterized function, the \textit{uncertainty regularizer} $p_\beta(s, a, \phi, \theta)$.
+Particularly, we use a parameterized function, the \textit{uncertainty regularizer} $p_\beta(s, a, \phi, \theta)$, for trying to approximate the bias in the critic's action-value predictions for on-policy actions.
 Thus, we specify an action-value estimator that penalizes the action-value estimates via the uncertainty regularizer:

-A consequence of this formulation is that as long as $p_\beta$ is unbiased for on-policy actions, so will the action-value estimator.
-Hence, the expected target action-value bias will be zero, preventing the positive bias accumulation phenomenon without requiring overly pessimistic action-value estimates.
-Based on these observations, in the next section, we specify a new method that learns an unbiased uncertainty regularizer and continuously adapts it to reflect changes in the critic and policy.
+A consequence of this formulation is that as long as $p_\beta$ is unbiased \textit{for on-policy actions}, so will the action-value estimator $\hat{Q}_{\phi'}^\pi$.
+Therefore, this would ensure that the expected target action-value bias is zero, preventing the positive bias accumulation phenomenon without requiring overly pessimistic action-value estimates.
+Based on these observations, we now specify a new method that learns an unbiased $p_\beta$ and continuously adapts it to reflect changes in the critic and policy.

-\section{Generalized pessimism learning}
+\section{Generalized Pessimism Learning}

-\textit{Generalized pessimism learning (GPL)} entails learning a particular parameterized uncertainty regularizer $p_\beta$.
-Our method makes $p_\beta$ adapt to changes in $\theta$ and $\phi$ throughout the RL process to keep the target action-values unbiased.
-Hence, \textit{GPL} allows preventing positive bias accumulation without overly pessimistic targets.
+Generalized Pessimism Learning (GPL) entails learning a particular uncertainty regularizer $p_\beta$, which we precisely specify in Eqn.~\ref{wass_pen}.
+Our approach makes $p_\beta$ adapt to changes in both actor and critic models throughout the RL process, to keep the target action-values unbiased.
+Hence, GPL allows for preventing positive bias accumulation without overly pessimistic targets.
 With any fixed penalty, we argue that it would be infeasible to maintain the expected target action-value bias close to zero due to the number of affecting parameters and stochastic factors in different RL experiments.

-\subsection{Uncertainty regularizer parameterization}
+\subsection{Uncertainty Regularizer Parameterization}